Plain English Summary

-The study is open to women who have been diagnosed with stress urinary incontinence (SUI).
+Women who have been diagnosed with stress urinary incontinence (SUI)

 What does the study involve?

-The study involves 12 weeks of treatment with either device, which is decided randomly - so there is a 50% chance of you getting either of the devices for a period of 12 weeks.
-Both devices will be used according to the manufacturers instructions for use.
-Both devices will be used at home and participants will be followed by a research nurse and a physiotherapist at the clinic half way through the treatment (6 weeks) and at the end of the treatment (12 weeks).
+The study involves 12 weeks of treatment with either device, which is decided randomly.
+Both devices are used according to the manufacturer's instructions for use.
+Both devices are used at home and participants are followed by a research nurse and a physiotherapist at the clinic halfway through the treatment (6 weeks) and at the end of the treatment (12 weeks).

 What are the possible benefits and risks of participating?

-It is hoped that participants will get some benefit from participation in this study with an improvement in their symptoms.
-However, we cannot promise that this study will help them but the information we get from this study will help improve the treatment of people with stress urinary incontinence.
+It is hoped that participants get some benefit from participation in this study with an improvement in their symptoms.
+It cannot be promised that this study will help them but the information from this study will help improve the treatment of people with stress urinary incontinence.
 There are no expected risks to taking part.

 Where is the study run from?

 When is the study starting and how long is it expected to run for?

 May 2014 to May 2016

 Mrs Karen Robson